 The Cumbria Way was originally devised in the 1970s by local Ramblers' Association members.
 The waymarking of the entire route was completed by volunteers and national park staff in May 2007.

-Overall the route can be characterised as being in three sections with two different characters.
+Overall the route can be characterized as being in three sections with two different characters.
 The southern section and the northern section are through pastures and this can cause problems for you in the summer as you will find cows in the fields which can be a problem, especially if you intend to walk with a dog, to the point where we would recommend not walking the Cumbria Way in the summer with a dog or if you are cautious around cows.
 Other than that the main difficulty is that the poor waymarking means that you need good map reading to make your way across the fields from stile to stile if you are going to make progress.

 The route can be walked in either direction but is described here from south to north beginning at the Cumbria Way monument in Ulverston and ending in Carlisle tourist information and our guide tackles it using the classic five day method.

 To help you with your walk along the Way we offer the following to purchase and then download: